FusionAuth/fusionauth-import-scripts/README.md

 ruby ./import.rb -h
 ```

+##### Social providers

 This script supports loading users from social providers such as LinkedIn or Google if you are running FusionAuth >= 1.28.
 Otherwise it does not support importing such users.

+If you are importing users with social providers, ensure that the Identity Provider is created in FusionAuth before importing the social users.
+See https://fusionauth.io/docs/v1/tech/identity-providers/ for more.

+You can find additional social provider identity provider ids: https://github.com/FusionAuth/fusionauth-java-client/blob/master/src/main/java/io/fusionauth/domain/provider/IdentityProviderType.java and you may need to update the `idp_identifiers_to_auth0_type` variable with additional mappings between what Auth0 calls a social provider and the Id FusionAuth user.

 #### CSV